ancwrd1/ldap-rs/README.md

 It uses tokio asynchronous runtime for network I/O and an excellent [rasn](https://github.com/XAMPPRocky/rasn) crate for all ASN.1 goodness.

-For TLS connections currently the `native-tls` crate is used.
+TLS connectivity is controlled by two mutually exclusive feature flags: `tls-native-tls` or `tls-rustls`.
+The default is to use `tls-native-tls` which uses the `native-tls` crate.

 ## Roadmap